When you think about your staying healthy, what comes to mind?

-Usually, people wait until the end of the year when they need to use their Flexible Savings Account or risk losing their contributions.
-Depending on where you live, you may not be able to schedule an appointment within a short timeframe.
+Usually, people wait until the end of the year to schedule these exams.
+At that time, they must use their Flexible Savings Account or risk losing their contributions.

-Most people are very good about regular exams for their kids but mainly because schools require it.
-The main reason they don’t follow through on their own exams is due to lack of time.
+Most people are very good about scheduling regular exams for their kids – mainly because schools require it.

-Here’s one thing to keep in mind – when you’re healthy there are many things to do but when you’re unhealthy there is only one focus, healing.
-Can you really afford to be down for a lengthy period if your health failed you?
+Here’s one thing to remember: when you’re healthy, there are many things to do, but when you’re unhealthy, there is only one focus: healing.

 ABOUT THE AUTHOR: